Crawford-H/csci2020u_Assignment_1/README.md

 Our project uses a mix of java, javafx and css to create a spam filter.
 The code the trains itself to determine what emails are spam and what emails are ham.
-We then use test files which are already determined to be spam and ham and fin out how accurate our code is in determining whether something is spam or ham.
+We then use test files which are already determined to be spam and ham and find out how accurate our code is in determining whether something is spam or ham.